 - Wear a bracelet.
 Wear a medical alert bracelet that identifies your drug allergy.
 This information can ensure proper treatment in an emergency.

 With a skin test, the allergist or nurse administers a small amount of a suspect drug to your skin either with a tiny needle that scratches the skin, an injection or a patch.
-A positive reaction to a test will cause a red, itchy, raised bump.
+A positive reaction to a test often causes a red, itchy, raised bump.

 A positive result suggests you may have a drug allergy.